viamrobotics/docs/docs/services/motion/_index.md

   "go.viam.com/rdk/services/motion"
 )

-// < Insert code to connect to your robot
+// Insert code to connect to your robot.
-// (see code sample tab of your robot's page in the Viam app) >
+// (see code sample tab of your robot's page in the Viam app)

-// Assumes a gripper configured with name "my_gripper" on the robot myFrame := "my_gripper_offset"
+// Assumes a gripper configured with name "my_gripper" on the robot gripperName := Gripper.Named("my_gripper") myFrame := "my_gripper_offset"

  // Access the Motion Service